-Another case showcasing the same thing went viral on TikTok just a few weeks prior.
+Another case showcasing a similar interaction also had a moment of virality on TikTok just a few weeks prior to the above video.
 Janelle Rodriguez uploaded a series of videos confronting a man who took photos of her at the gym.
-Her series has amassed around 9 million views in total.
-“I see it right there, you’re lying, so delete it right now,” she yells at him, “how dare you take a picture of me while I’m working out?”
-Scary.
-Do you know what’s even scarier?
-If they both didn’t notice.
-What if they still had no idea what had happened?
-How could this possibly still be legal?
+Her eight-part series—which included a follow-up video countering the misogynistic comments blaming Rodriquez for her choice of attire—amassed around 10 million views at the time.
+“I see it right there, you’re lying, so delete it right now,” she yelled at the stranger, “how dare you take a picture of me while I’m working out?”

 View this post on Instagram

 While Gina Martin’s bill passing is a win, creepshots (apart from upskirting) are largely still legal.
-It leaves women and girls like TikTok users Bailey and Janelle Rodriguez to fend for themselves, with little to no support or justice; that’s if you even catch them.
-What about the women who don’t know someone has taken a picture of them?
+It leaves women and girls like TikTok users Bailey and Rodriguez as well as young people like Ash, Moss, Delilah and Libby to fend for themselves, with little to no support or justice; that’s if you even catch them.
+What about the young kids who don’t know someone has taken a picture of them?
 Maybe we shouldn’t even be calling them creepshots but what they are—assault.

 To say that the last week has been difficult and triggering for women in the UK, and across the world, would be an understatement.
 What started off with International Women’s Day, a day supposed to celebrate progress and the strive towards gender equality, quickly turned into tragedy.
 And men, I’m looking at you.
 We need to have a serious talk.